KevinKra/Notes/services/VPC.md

 - nACLs have **separate** inbound and outbound rules, and each rule can either allow or deny traffic.
 - nACLs are **stateless**, responses to allowed inbound traffic are subject to the rules for outbound traffic (and vice versa).
 - There are quotas (limits) for the number of network ACLs per VPC, and the number of rules per network ACL.
+- Default nACLs _allow_ all inbound and outbound traffic while custom nACLs _block_ all traffic.

 ### Questions: